ParthaPRay/Papers/README.md

 ## High Quality Journals

 * Ray.
+P. P., Majumder, P., "Re Comment on “The Potential of ChatGPT to Transform Healthcare and Address Ethical Challenges in Artificial Intelligence-Driven Medicine”: Author Response", Journal of Clinical Neurology, Korean Neurological Association, ISSN: 1738-6586.
+(Science Citation Index) (IF: 3.701).
+(Accepted)

+* Ray.
 P. P., “RE: Dr. GAI: Significance of generative AI in plastic surgery”, Aesthetic Plastic Surgery, Springer, 2023, ISSN: 1432-5241.
 (Science Citation Index) (IF: 2.4)

 * Ray.
 P. P., “How True is the Role of Large Language Models in Nursing?”, European Journal of Cardiovascular Nursing, Oxford Academic, 2023, ISSN: 1873-1953.
 (Invited) (Science Citation Index) (IF: 2.9)